 Another approach for individual travelers or small businesses to save money on hotel rates is by joining an organization that already has negotiated corporate rates with hotels or hotel chains.
-One such service that I frequently use is CLC Lodging's Check Inn Card.
+One such service that we frequently use is CLC Lodging's Check Inn Card.
 When you sign up with CLC Lodging they assign you a discount rate for the hotels in their system.
 They provide discounted rates for select hotels in two-week windows.
-I have found these rates are typically 25% or more off the best available rates for such hotels.
+We have found these rates are typically 25% or more off the best available rates for such hotels.

 Lastly, if you don't have a corporate rate or you can't save money by using a corporate rate, you can try lots of other ways of saving money on hotel stays.
 But sometimes, no matter what you do, hotel rooms are expensive and you just have to pay.